 Glyerin/Glycerol Rhizotomy - This procedure is done under general anesthesia, with a long needle being placed into the cheek just adjacent to the mouth on the side where the pain occurs.
 The needle is advanced under x-ray guidance to the level of the foramen ovale (a small hole at the base of the skull just behind the eye).
 The ganglion of the trigeminal nerve is located just behind this foramen.
 Once the needle is in place, 0.4 cc. of this clear, colorless chemical is injected into the ganglion of the nerve with the patient in an upright position.
 The chemical will destroy nerve fibers and particularly the pain fibers over the course of 45-60 minutes.
 The procedure takes only a few minutes.
 The patient is wheeled out into the recovery in an upright position to ensure the chemical does not drain away from the nerve prematurely.
 Most patients go home within two-to-three hours with marked resolution of their pain.
 They may have some swelling or bruising.
 Appropriate pain medications are prescribed and the patients are gradually weaned off their seizure medications.
 Patients can expect to return to work on the first or second post-operative day, depending on their anesthesia tolerance.
 The risks of the procedure include bleeding, infection, nausea/vomiting, a small chance of sensory change (feeling of numbness), anesthetic complications or recurrent pain (when the nerve grows back – usually within one-to-six years).
 If pain recurs, the procedure can be repeated.

 Radiofrequency Rhizotomy - This procedure is also performed under anesthesia.
+It is similar to the Glyerin Rhizotomy.
 Instead of using a chemical, a special needle is used with an electrical current and parts of the nerve are burned.
 The outcome for pain relief is very good, but this procedure has a higher likelihood of causing sensory change (feelings of numbness in the face).
 It is often used for patients who do not get complete relief from glyercin or those who have recurrent pain and may need assistance to get through scar tissue.
 It is also performed as an outpatient procedure and most patients go home in two-to-three hours.
 Discharge instructions are the same as for other rhizotomies and return to work is usually the first or second post-op day.
 As with glycerin rhizotomy, the pain can return when the nerve regrows.
-The procedure can be repeated for recurrent pain.
+The procedure can be repeated for recurrent pain, or another type of procedure can be performed.

 Microvascular Decompression - This is the most permanent and curative procedure that exists today for treatment of trigeminal neuralgia.
 It is usually offered to patients who are in reasonably good health and are not too advanced in age (70 years is a usual cut-off age).
-This is invasive brain surgery, and takes about four hours in the operating room under general anesthesia.
-Patients can expect an overnight intensive care stay and a total of three-to-five days in the hospital.
+This is invasive brain surgery, and takes about two - three hours in the operating room under general anesthesia.
+Patients can expect an overnight intensive care stay and about three days in the hospital.

-Recurrent Pain - It has been our experience that if pain recurs, most patients still have the same choices that they had the first time.
+Recurrent Pain - It has been our experience that if pain recurs, most patients still have the same choices that they had initially.
 Most patients can choose to repeat their procedure, or try any of the other procedures that are available within the usual limitations.